bkryza/bash-swagger-codegen/README.md

 - [ ] Improve `--help` and `--about` formatting
 - [ ] Add Zsh completion generation
 - [ ] Add support to bash 4.0-4.2 (currently must be >= 4.3)
+- [ ] Add environment variables for authentication and hostname

 ## LICENSE
 Copyright 2016 Bartosz Kryza <bkryza@gmail.com>